4pawan/debug/technique.md

-1.save as har and check in  fiddler.
+save as har and check in  fiddler.

-2.apply breakpoint only before you think could be error.
+apply breakpoint only before you think could be error.

-3.console.log() / timestamp()  / console.assert ((1==2), "condn did not match"); // will print since condn not true
+console.log() / timestamp()  / warn()  error() trace() // console.assert ((1==2), "condn did not match"); // will print since condn not true

+css coverage in brower

+fiddler statics/timeline

+use jpg

+composer tab

+// to modify response
+bpu path [break point before]
+bpafter path [break point after]